 "There was nothing cohesive.
 There was no system in place," said Adelman, who looked at all the district's reform plans and blueprints.
 "It was all fragmented, and fragmentation was a symptom of a bigger problem.
 These activities were marginalized.
 They were an afterthought."

-The lack of a systemic approach is still a problem, not only in Los Angeles but across the country, said Adelman, who co-directs the Center for Mental Health in Schools
+The lack of a systemic approach is still a problem, not only in Los Angeles but across the country, said Adelman, who co-directs the Center for Mental Health in Schools at UCLA.

 Some districts, however, are making impressive changes using an innovative framework developed by Adelman and center co-director Linda Taylor that makes addressing barriers to learning and teaching a primary, essential component of school-improvement policy and puts integrated teams in place to deal specifically with these challenges.